Problem with Audio and/or Video

 - You will not be able to be invited on stage.

-- Attendees will experience a 15 seconds delay (between what really happens and what your attendees actually see).
+- Attendees will experience a 15-second delay (between what really happens and what your attendees actually see).

-Compatibility mode can be turned on manually by clicking on "Problem with the audio or video" at the top of the chat when you connect to a webinar as an attendee.
-This is recommended if you have video or audio issues because of your network:
+Compatibility mode can be turned on manually by clicking on Help (bottom left) or Encountering issues with audio or video (top of the chat) when you connect to an event as an attendee.
+This is recommended if attendees have video or audio issues because of their network.

-- If you are in the same room as the host make sure everyone wears earphones.
+If you are in the same room as the host or anyone on stage, make sure everyone wears earphones/headphones.
 Otherwise, the sound will go out of your speakers and come back to the host's microphone.
 This is called a Larsen effect.